Literary travel, bookstores, trains, notebooks, and the stories cities leave behind

 A recurring literary travel series about books, transit, cafés, bookstores, and the quiet observations collected along the way.
 Part city diary, part reading journal, Booked & Boarded explores what it feels like to move slowly through a place.

-Literary City Guides
+Literary Guides

-Thoughtful literary travel guides exploring cities through bookstores, cafés, neighbourhood walks, hidden corners, and slow itineraries for readers, writers, and curious travellers.
+Thoughtful literary travel guides exploring through bookstores, cafés, neighbourhood walks, hidden corners, and slow itineraries for readers, writers, and curious travellers.

 -